snimu/mixture-of-tokenizers/modded-nanogpt/devlog.md

 - When moving it outside the model, it wants to allocate >500GB of VRAM &rarr; this was either incorrectly implemented, or doesn't work for some other reason.
 - Next step: cache the bm in the model itself

+I cached the sm_bm and it's a very tiny bit faster than without caching.

+Okay, I need to understand why this one attention layer takes so goddamn long.
+Idea: reduce it to 1/16th the size (performance is irrelevant), and see how much faster it is.
+If it approaches the speed of the original, then that's clearly the problem (though I don't get why a small sliding window wouldn't fix it).